PotLock/core/contracts/sybil/README.md

     tags: Option<Vec<String>>,
     icon_url: Option<String>,
     external_url: Option<String>,
 ) -> ProviderExternal // NB: anyone can call this method to register a provider.
-If caller is admin, provider is automatically activated.

 /// NB: this method can only be called by the provider's original submitter, or sybil contract owner/admin.
 #[payable]